mikebeaton/BootHelperPkg/README.md

 ## Development/Contribution

-The code is currently written using `VisualUefi` - largely because getting started with EDK2 development is hard, and this seemed like a do-able way to start!
+The code is currently written using `VisualUefi` - largely because getting started with EDK2 development is hard, and this seemed like a do-able way to start.
 To use the code as is, you need to develop on Windows.
 Please check out with `git config core.autocrlf` = `true`.

 At some point I'm hoping to move the project to a more standard EDK 2 set up, at which point I'll probably rename the repo to `BootHelperPkg` (the current url should get redirected by GitHub).

 ## Credits

-A very early version was inspired by Barry K. Nathan's setvars program from the big-sur-micropatcher.
+An early version was inspired by, and based on, Barry K. Nathan's setvars program from the big-sur-micropatcher.

-The code to enter console mode is taken from OpenCore and is used (and also made available here) under the BSD license.
+The code to enter console mode is taken from OpenCore and is used, and made available here, under the BSD license.